clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 Plotly.newPlot(document.getElementById('probhist2'), data, layout);
 </script>

-What's **left of this cutoff** actually accounts for `94%` of the distribution.
-If the game did not do this, you'd be as likely getting `36` as a `90`.
+What's **left of this cutoff** actually accounts for `94%` of the distribution. **If** the game **did not do this**, you'd be as likely getting `36` as a `90`.
 We are effectively throwing away "19 bad rolls" on every roll.

-> Note that `AD&D 2e` also had [ways to tilt the distribution towards the player](https://advanced-dungeons-dragons-2nd-edition.fandom.com/wiki/Rolling_Ability_Scores) that resulted in more "heroic" characters.
+> `AD&D 2e` also had [ways to tilt the distribution towards the player](https://advanced-dungeons-dragons-2nd-edition.fandom.com/wiki/Rolling_Ability_Scores) that resulted in more __heroic__ characters.

-To compensate for this, we need to look at a modified, truncated version of our distribution, and **scale up** the probabilities of the latter events:
+Note that BG maintains the original distribution, and simply omits insufficient rolls.
+There's no calls to a `min` function.
+Thus, we can compensate by **scaling up** a truncated version of our distribution:

 <div id="probhist3" style="width:600px;height:450px;"></div>